trufflesuite/trufflesuite.com/public/blog/truffle-320-released.md

 Following your feedback from the Truffle 3.0 release, we've just released Truffle 3.2.0!
 This release includes a [number of great new features and bug fixes](https://github.com/trufflesuite/truffle/releases/tag/3.2.0), but we're most excited about the following.
 I've bolded the good stuff for ya.

-1. **We've built infrastructure for providing you boilerplates on demand!** Now with `truffle init` comes `truffle init webpack`, which gives you a boilerplate web application combing the web development capabilities of Webpack with the power of Truffle.
+1. **We've built infrastructure for providing you boilerplates on demand!** Now with `truffle init` comes `truffle init webpack`, which gives you a boilerplate web application combining the web development capabilities of Webpack with the power of Truffle.
 More boilerplates to come to make your life easier, so stay tuned!

 1. **We've added huge speed improvements to the Truffle command line tool.** Now your commands trigger in milliseconds!
 Go ahead, try it out. `truffle version`